ffdev-info/jsonid/README.md

 ## JSONL

-[JSONL][jsonl-1] aka JSON Lines is a special format that requires some special handling in the code, first to detect whether content is in an "archive format" (archive in computer science terms) or aggregate (in PRONOM terms); and then process the content reliably.
+[JSONL][jsonl-1] aka JSON Lines is a format that requires some special handling in the code, first to detect whether content is in an "archive format" (archive in computer science terms) or aggregate (in PRONOM terms); and then process the content reliably.